truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 ### Setting up S3 Access to the Bucket

-After creating your bucket, add S3 access for the new bucket(s) you want to use in your Storj iX account and the SCALE cloud sync task.
+After creating your bucket, add S3 access for the new bucket(s) you want to use in your Storj iX account and the SCALE TrueCloud Backup task.

 1. Click **Access Keys** to open the **Access Keys** dashboard, then click **New Access Key**.